Please wait. Due to its content this page might take a while to load...

 Most high-level programs like Adobe After Effects, Premiere Pro or 3D Studio Max are able to render an image sequence.

 When rendering an animation as one single video you need to decide which codec should be used.
 Each codec must decide between high / low file size and low / high image quality.
-When rendering a png or bmp image sequence, no image information, e.g. color depth or resolution are discarded and thus the best possible quality is preserved.
+When rendering a png, bmp or tif image sequence, no image information, e.g. color depth or resolution are discarded and thus the best possible quality is preserved.
 The downside is the file size.

 A good balance is the dds format, eventhough it compresses the file size the quality does not suffer much.
 The dds format is a special texture format send directly to the graphics card without drawing performance from the bus and the processor.
 This way you may play back much more dds image sequences than with the other image formats.
 Please refer to the previous chapter, "Image Formats" for more information.